Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/04-vitis_scripting_flows/README.md

 ### Launching jtagterminal

 If users have the STDIN/OUT set to coresight in the BSP settings in Vitis.
-Then luanch the jtagterminal.
+Then launch the jtagterminal.
 For example, below is for Versal

 ```
 a72 = session.targets("--set", filter="name =~ *Cortex-A72 #0*")